 Uses of Exponential Growth

-Exponential growth is often used in financial modeling and although the concept is apparent in a high-interest savings account, the reason for that is because interest rates tend to not waver or fluctuate as much during different economic states.
+Exponential growth is often used in financial modeling.
+Although the concept is apparent in a high-interest savings account, the reason for that is because interest rates tend to not waver or fluctuate as much during different economic states.
 However, when considering stocks, returns are not as smooth.

 Overall, exponential growth models are useful in predicting investment returns when the growth rate is steady and does not oscillate frequently.